|Nutrition Facts (per serving)|

 1/4 teaspoon ground black pepper

-Heat olive oil in a large skillet over medium heat.
-Trim fat from the tenderloins and remove silver skin.
-Rub pork all over with the salt, chili powder, cumin, and black pepper.
-Sear in the olive oil, turning to brown all sides for a total of about 8 minutes.
+Heat the olive oil in a large skillet over medium heat.
+Sear the pork in the olive oil, turning to brown all sides for a total of about 8 minutes.

 Transfer the pork to a lightly oiled baking pan or leave the tenderloins in the skillet if it is oven-safe.

-Let the pork rest for 5 minutes.
+Allow the pork to rest for at least 5 minutes.
 Slice and drizzle with pan juices.
+Serve immediately.